CrushedPixel/jargo/model-definition.md

     Id int64 // table alias: cookie_flavor
 }
 ~~~
-To override the table alias, use the `alias` option on the *id field*:
+To manually specify the table alias, use the `alias` option on the *id field*:
 ~~~go
 type CookieFlavor struct {
     Id int64 `jargo:",alias:flavor"`